Nicolas-Schmidt/BayesSPsurv/README.md

 ### Data

-we illustrate the functionality of `BayesSPsurv` using data from Walter (2015) that is included and described in the package.
+We illustrate the functionality of `BayesSPsurv` using data from Walter (2015) that is included and described in the package.

 ### Bayesian Spatial Split-Population (SP) Survival Model